shanureddy4/CV/README.md

 # CV
-A simple outcome from bootstrap
+A dummy portfolio to practice web technologies.